 The key phrase here is 'share love'.
 Too often, people think in terms of getting love rather than giving and sharing their love.
 They don't realize that it is the act of giving their love that is so very fulfilling.

-Each day, after her job as a secretary, Gail went around to the markets in her area until she found some willing to donate Thanksgiving dinners for the mothers and their children.
-Then, on Thanksgiving Day, she spent her time at the shelter cooking, decorating, serving, and having Thanksgiving dinner with these brave women who had left their abusive husbands to save themselves and their children.
+Each day, after her job as a secretary, Gail went around to the markets in her area until she found some willing to donate dinners for the mothers and their children.
+On Thanksgiving Day, she spent her time at the shelter cooking, decorating, serving, and having Thanksgiving dinner with these brave women who had left their abusive husbands to save themselves and their children.
 It was the best Thanksgiving she ever had!
 By choosing to share her love with people who needed her, she felt filled with love.

 Gail had such a fulfilling experience that she found a small part-time job in addition to her regular job so that she could afford to buy presents for the children at the shelter for Christmas.
-She had such fun buying presents for the children and watching their joyous little faces as they opened them on Christmas day!
+She had such fun buying presents for the children and watching their joyous little faces as they opened those on Christmas day!
 Gail felt anything but alone and lonely.

 Another patient of mine named Gary was in a similar situation to Gail.
 He was single, had been an only child to parents who were no longer alive, and had no close relatives.
 His janitorial business did not give him much opportunity to make friends.
-Gary had spent many lonely holidays feeling isolated and depressed, and decided a few years ago to do something about it.
+Gary had spent many lonely holidays feeling isolated and depressed, so he decided a few years ago to do something about it.

 He found that he really connected with the people who volunteered there.
 Many of them were loving people who were deeply devoted to caring for animals.
 As his friendships developed, he found he had a new sense of family centered around the shelter.
-Thanksgiving and Christmas were now sometimes spent with the other volunteers who did not have families, and sometimes with the families of some of the volunteers.
+Thanksgiving and Christmas were now sometimes spent with the other volunteers who did not have families, or sometimes with the families of other volunteers.
 Gary's life had become full and fulfilling.
 The last I heard, he was dating a woman who also volunteered at the animal shelter.

-Abouth the Author: Margaret Paul, Ph.D. is the best-selling author and co-author of eight books, including "Do I Have To Give Up Me To Be Loved By You?" and "Healing Your Aloneness."
+About the Author: Margaret Paul, Ph.D. is the best-selling author and co-author of eight books, including "Do I Have To Give Up Me To Be Loved By You?" and "Healing Your Aloneness."
 She is the co-creator of the powerful Inner BondingR healing process.

 Click here to read more on Margaret Paul.